samjwill/nvim-unception/README.md

 # How does it work?

-The plugin tells Neovim to automatically start a local server listening to a named pipe on launch.
-Upon launching a new Neovim session within a terminal emulator, the arguments are forwarded to the aforementioned Neovim server session via the pipe, and the server session replaces the buffer under the cursor, which should be the terminal buffer, with the first file/directory argument specified.
+The plugin tells Neovim to automatically start a local server listening to a named pipe at launch.
+Upon launching a new Neovim session within a terminal emulator buffer, the arguments are forwarded to the aforementioned Neovim server session via the pipe, and the server session replaces the buffer under the cursor, which should be the terminal buffer, with the first file/directory argument specified.